Do Go On - 396 - Rosemary Brown: A Musical Seance

 Never.

-That was our mate Chris DeBerg.
+As our mate, Chris DeBerg.

 Once famously said.